Under Labor, the NBN was a complete mess.

-The NBN is now available to half of all Australian premises, or more than 6.2 million premises.
-It now has over 3 million active connections (as at October 2017).
+The NBN is now available to more than half of all Australian premises, or more than 6.2 million premises.
+It now has over 3.5 million active connections (as at February 2018).

 All Australian premises will be connected by 2020.

-The NBN is on-track to be available to more than two-thirds of Australian premises in 2018, and more than 9 out of ten premises in 2019.
+The NBN is on-track to be available to more than two-thirds of Australian premises in 2018, and more than nine out of ten premises in 2019.
 All Australians will be connected by 2020.

 Two-thirds of the NBN rollout is now complete in regional Australia, with one-third complete in metro areas.

-nbn had revenues of $1bn last financial year - up 138% on the previous year.
+NBN had revenues of $1 billion last financial year - up 138% on the previous year.

 Labor’s NBN would have cost an extra $30 billion and pushed a typical home internet bill up by an extra $43 a month, or more than $500 a year.

 More than 80% of consumers purchase NBN plans offering speeds of 25Mbps or less.
-Fewer than 1 in 5 users purchase 100Mbps plans.
+Fewer than one in five users purchase 100Mbps plans.

 As the Productivity Commission observed in December 2016: “basic NBN packages currently on the market are at least 25 percent cheaper in metro areas and 14 percent cheaper in non-metro areas than the cheapest ADSL2+ plans.”